 - And, as a matter of respite, unmanaged VPSs are quite affordable than managed ones.

-Well, nothing being perfect, both managed and unmanaged Virtual Private Servers have some sorts of disadvantages as well.
+Well, nothing being perfect, both managed and unmanaged VPS have some sorts of disadvantages as well.
 Now, we will move on to those disadvantages.

 Disadvantages of Managed Virtual Private Servers